 The developed markets were not immune to this unfolding scene, with the added drama of the Greek election and subsequent debt bail-out, and the refugee influx as a consequence of the turmoil in the Middle East.
 In the US, the realisation spread as to the effect of weaker world growth with manufacturing companies selling off hard and some announcements of down-sizing.
 There was also evidence of money leaving equities as crowded trades, such as biotechs, unwound at extremely high valuations.
 In addition, the loss of foreign exchange reserves by central banks in the Middle East and other commodity-dependent countries saw redemptions of bond and equity holdings, adding to the selling pressure.
 As the quarter came to a close, the US Federal Reserve chose to defer raising interest rates and there was fallout from the Volkswagen emissions test trickery and Glencore's high leverage in a commodity-glutted world.
 The summary of this three-month drama is shown in the tables below.

-With our large exposure to Asia, we have suffered from this repricing, though we did raise cash earlier in the quarter through selected sales and also augmented our short positions.
+With our large exposure to Asia, we have suffered from this repricing, though we did raise cash earlier in the quarter and also augmented our short positions.
 Even so, the low exposure to the strongest market, the US, has taken its toll on our relative performance.
-Compared to the returns from the MSCI AC World Net Index (A\$) of 16.3% for 12 months and -0.9% for three months, the Company has lagged at respectively 11.7% (pre-tax) and -2.3% (pre-tax).
+Compared to the returns from the MSCI AC World Index (A\$) of 16.3% for 12 months and -0.9% for three months, the Fund has lagged at respectively 13.1% and -2.5%.